Ran-ZHU/Flick/README.md

 ```

 ## Data Preparation
 For PACS, Office-Caltech and DomainNet datasets, please download and unzip data under `data/` file catalog.
-The dataset folders should be named `PACS` and `office_caltech_10`, respectively.
+The dataset folders should be named `PACS`, `office_caltech_10`, and `domainnet` respectively.
 ```
 data/
 |–– PACS/